 No, there wasn’t a federal ban on assault weapons.
 There was a federal law that banned a group of weapons that looked like assault weapons.
 It was, in many ways, stupid policy.
 The law restricted the sale of weapons that had at least two characteristics from a laundry list of military-style attributes — characteristics like a pistol grip on a rifle or a bayonet mount.
 Those attributes were essentially cosmetic; they had absolutely nothing to do with the lethality of the weapon.

-The so-called assault weapons ban was instituted by people with good intentions but inadequate information.
-It was flawed, and because it was flawed it was largely ineffective.
-And because it was ineffective, it was difficult to support its renewal.
+The so-called ‘assault weapons ban’ was instituted by people with good intentions but inadequate information.
+It was flawed, and because it was flawed, it was difficult to support its renewal.
 And the failure to renew the ban made it politically more difficult to pass any further gun control legislation.

 The next time we introduce gun control legislation, it’s critically important we know what we’re talking about.

 That said, there were two facets of the law that potentially could have had an impact on mass murders like the one that took place in Sandy Hook.
 First, the law also banned magazines capable of holding more than ten rounds.
-Second, cosmetics sometimes makes a difference.
+Second, cosmetic differences sometimes matter.

-It’s possible to argue that limiting the capacity of magazines only forces mass murderers to reload more often.
+Limiting the capacity of magazines forces mass murderers to reload more often.
 I’m in favor of that.
 If it takes seven or eight seconds for the shooter to eject one magazine and inset another, that’s seven or eight seconds more a target has to run or hide.
 It won’t stop mass shootings, but it’ll help reduce the body count.
 And that’s a good start.

+But why should cosmetic differences in firearms matter?
 Here’s a true thing about the majority of mass murderers: they may have severe personality disorders, but they’re not crazy.
 They almost always plan their attacks, and those plans are usually consistent in two ways.
 First, they require effective weapons.
-Second, they often involve an aesthetic component.
+Second — and this doesn’t get nearly as much attention as it deserves — mass murderer plans often include an aesthetic component.

 That mass murderer aesthetic also influences their choice of weaponry.
 The two most popular weapons for mass murderers are the AR-15 and the Glock pistol.
 Why the AR-15?
 Because, as the legislators who voted to ban the gun noted, the damned thing just looks lethal.
 It looks like it means business.
-As a killing tool, it IS more effective than many other weapons, but most mass murderers choose it for aesthetic reasons.
+As a killing tool, it IS more effective than many other weapons (partly because of AR accessories and the wound ballistics of the .223 round), but mass murderers also choose it for aesthetic reasons.
+It looks badass.

 There’s an aesthetic facet to the Glock as well.
 It has a clean, no-nonsense look.
 The physical design of the Glock has actually influenced almost every other handgun manufacturer; they all now produce pistols that look similar to the Glock.
 Mass murderers also pick the Glock for the same reason two-thirds of police departments have selected it; the Glock is an incredibly effective and efficient handgun.